 - Determining the amount of workload, including the list of product features

-- Planning for delivery, which includes release dates, milestones, iterations, as well as resource and schedule allocations for each product feature
+- Planning for delivery, which includes release dates (agile release management anyone?), milestones, iterations, as well as resource and schedule allocations for each product feature

 - Planning for risk mitigation